hashicorp/terraform-provider-azurerm/website/docs/r/arc_kubernetes_cluster_extension.html.markdown

 An `identity` block supports the following:

 * `type` - (Required) Specifies the type of Managed Service Identity.
 The only possible value is `SystemAssigned`.

----

-A `plan` block supports the following:

-* `name` - (Required) A user defined name of the 3rd Party Artifact that is being procured.
-Changing this forces a new Arc Kubernetes Cluster Extension to be created.

-* `product` - (Required) Specifies the 3rd Party artifact that is being procured.
-It maps to the OfferID of Data Market.
-Changing this forces a new Arc Kubernetes Cluster Extension to be created.

-* `publisher` - (Required) Specifies the publisher of the 3rd Party Artifact that is being bought.
-Changing this forces a new Arc Kubernetes Cluster Extension to be created.

-* `promotion_code` - (Optional) A publisher provided promotion code as provisioned in Data Market for the said product/artifact.
-Changing this forces a new Arc Kubernetes Cluster Extension to be created.

-* `version` - (Optional) Specifies the version of the desired product/artifact.
-Changing this forces a new Arc Kubernetes Cluster Extension to be created.

 ## Attributes Reference